-The course meets twice a week (either on Monday & Wednesday or Tuesday & Thursday), in 2-hour classes, for the first 7 weeks of the Spring semester.
+The course meets twice a week in 2-hour classes, for the first seven weeks of the Spring semester.
 In addition, there is an optional 80-minute discussion section each Friday with a GSI.

 Waiver Exam Overview

 If you have a background in industrial engineering or very strong analytical experience in manufacturing or operations management, you should consider taking the waiver exam.
-If you have questions about the format of the waiver exam, please direct them to the MBA Program Office (not the instructor).
+If you have questions about the logistics of taking the waiver exam, please direct them to the MBA Program Office (not the instructor).